 In 2000, the Clinton Administration launched the National Nanotechnology Initiative.
 Ohio University in the same year launched its own "nanoscience initiative" via the Ohio University Doctoral Enhancement plan.
 This university funding led to the hire of four new nanoscientists within the Physics & Astronomy Department.
 This allowed the Condensed Matter area of the department to grow significantly in the field of nanoscience, in which it already had existing strengths.
 In 2001, the Nanoscale & Quantum Phenomena Institute was established.

 In the Fall of 2017, under the suggestion by the interim Provost and the Vice President for Research and Creative Activities, a proposal was submitted to the Ohio University president outlining a broad university-level investment that would consolidate the existing Condensed Matter and Surface Sciences program and the Nanoscale & Quantum Phenomena Institute, enhancing the overall visibility and success of the members' activity in these topical areas.
 The submitted proposal outlined a combined vision and structure for both programs that would operate under the infrastructure of NQPI and retain the core missions of both CMSS and NQPI, open new opportunities for strategic investments, and streamline administrative procedures.
-This proposal was approved by President M. Duane Nellis in February 2018, demonstrating a strong vote of confidence and commitment by the university to support successful research activities.
+This proposal was approved by former President M. Duane Nellis in February 2018, demonstrating a strong vote of confidence and commitment by the university to support successful research activities.
 The members of CMSS and NQPI deeply value the support from the president, the provost, the vice president for research, and the deans of the College of Arts & Sciences and the Russ College of Engineering in this new venture.
 NQPI will continue the work of advancing the successful educational and research missions of both CMSS and NQPI which are recognized by peer institutions around the world.